Logan-McDonald/CSCE466-Collector-Final/README.md

 # CSCE466-Collector-Final
 Our final project for CSCE466.
 This is a website for collectors to connect and share their personal collections.

-## Django Setup
+## Required dependencies

+- All that is need is the latest version of Python!
+We suggest to use a powershell terminal as that is what we used!

+## Compiling and Running our Application
+*Assuming Python is already installed, and your on Windows, follow these steps*

-1. Clone the repo
+1. Clone the repository from Github

 2. Create and Activate Virtual Environment
     - Run the command: `python -m venv env` and then an env folder should populate
     - Run this to enter the env (we do all development in here): `.\env\Scripts\Activate.ps1`
-        - If in Powershell, you may have to run the command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first.
+        - *If in Powershell, you may have to run the command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first.

-3. Install Django
+3. Now that your in the (env), Install Django
     - Run the command: `pip install django`

 4. Run Migrations